 President of the 19th International Conference on Behçet’s Disease

 Professor of Internal Medicine & Rheumatology, National & Kapodistrian University of Athens Medical School

 Dear colleagues, dear friends,

-The Covid-19 pandemic has undoubtedly changed the world since the outbreak in March 2020, but after 19 months, it seems that humanity has started taking the way back to normalcy.
+The Covid-19 pandemic has undoubtedly changed the world since the outbreak in March 2020, but it now seems that humanity has started taking the way back to normalcy

 Since its postponement from July 2020, now, filled with optimism and hope, and while receiving encouraging results in vaccination and treatment, I am delighted to announce that the 19th International Congress on Behcet’s Disease, will take place in Athens from the 6th till the 8th of July 2022, organized by our International Society.

 Our aim is to provide an in-person attendance event, but considering the overall situation and to avoid further surprises, we have already prepared a hybrid mode event with additional virtual sessions except the main scientific program, allowing over 1000 delegates and attendees, not able to physically attend the event, to follow and participate in the Congress remotely.
 As organizers, we are doing our best to ensure that this will be done under the conditions desired by ISBD and in accordance with the health protocols in force at that time.

 The Conference, which is the major educational and scientific event on Behçet’s disease, will provide high quality contributions on a wide range of topics including clinical practice and innovations as well as basic and translational science.
 Young physicians will have the opportunity to obtain inspiration and experience from renowned experts.
 The participants will address symptoms, side effects, treatments, and current research efforts in the field.